These Three Surprises Just Made Apple Investors Happy

 However, most analysts on the conference call rung notes of confidence rather than skepticism about the iPhone’s potential in a tightening global smartphone market.

-“As I predicted, Apple’s iPhone X was its best-selling phone in a time that other financial analysts were saying the phone was going to be killed,” said Moor Insights & Strategy analyst Patrick Moorhead in an email to Fast Company Tuesday.
-“The iPhone staying power gives the company time to get its HomePod business humming while the industry awaits AR and VR to kick in the next 3-5 years to provide growth.”
+“As I predicted, Apple’s iPhone X was its best-selling phone in a time that other financial analysts were saying the phone was going to be killed,” says Moor Insights & Strategy analyst Patrick Moorhead in an email to Fast Company Tuesday.
+“The iPhone staying power gives the company time to get its HomePod business humming while the industry awaits AR and VR to kick in the next three to five years to provide growth.”

 “I think the smartphone market is about the best consumer market in the world and we’re glad to be a part of it,” Cook said during today’s conference call.